-(i) No Undisclosed Material Liabilities.
-None of Parent, Merger Sub nor any of Parent's Subsidiaries has any liabilities or obligations, whether accrued, contingent, absolute, determined, determinable or otherwise, other than:

-(i) liabilities or obligations (A) disclosed or provided for in Parent's balance sheet as of the Parent Balance Sheet Date or (B) disclosed in the Parent Reports filed with the SEC prior to the date of this Agreement;

-(ii) liabilities or obligations which, individually and in the aggregate, have not had and are not reasonably likely to have a Parent Material Adverse Effect;

-(iii) liabilities or obligations incurred in the ordinary course of business consistent with past practice; or

-(iv) liabilities or obligations under this Agreement or incurred in connection with the transactions contemplated hereby.

-(j) Employee Benefits.

-(i) Section 5.2(j)(i) of the Parent Disclosure Letter contains a complete and correct list of all Parent Compensation and Benefit Plans.
+- (i) No Undisclosed Material Liabilities.
+None of Parent, Merger Sub nor any of Parent's Subsidiaries has any liabilities or obligations, whether accrued, contingent, absolute, determined, determinable or otherwise, other than: - (i) liabilities or obligations (A) disclosed or provided for in Parent's balance sheet as of the Parent Balance Sheet Date or (B) disclosed in the Parent Reports filed with the SEC prior to the date of this Agreement; - (ii) liabilities or obligations which, individually and in the aggregate, have not had and are not reasonably likely to have a Parent Material Adverse Effect; - (iii) liabilities or obligations incurred in the ordinary course of business consistent with past practice; or - (iv) liabilities or obligations under this Agreement or incurred in connection with the transactions contemplated hereby. - (j) Employee Benefits. - (i) Section 5.2(j)(i) of the Parent Disclosure Letter contains a complete and correct list of all Parent Compensation and Benefit Plans.
 The term "Parent Compensation and Benefit Plans" means all material employee welfare benefit and employee pension benefit plans as defined in sections 3(1) and 3(2) of ERISA and all other material employee benefit agreements or arrangements, including, without limitation, deferred compensation plans, incentive plans, bonus plans or arrangements, stock option plans, stock purchase plans, stock award plans, golden parachute agreements, severance pay plans, dependent care plans, cafeteria plans, employee assistance programs, scholarship programs, employment contracts, retention incentive agreements, vacation policies, and other similar plans, agreements and arrangements that are maintained or contributed to by Parent, any of its Subsidiaries or any Person (whether or not incorporated) that is treated as a single employer together with Parent or any of its Subsidiaries under Section 414 of the Code ("Parent ERISA Affiliate") or with respect to which Parent, any of its Subsidiaries or any Parent ERISA Affiliate may have any liability, contingent or otherwise.
 Section 5.2(j)(i) of the Parent Disclosure Letter identifies which of the Parent Compensation and Benefit Plans are subject to Title IV of ERISA.
-Section 5.2(j)(i) of the Parent Multiemployer Plans").
-In subsections (ii) through (x), (xii) and (xv) through (xvii) below, the term Parent Compensation and Benefit Plans.

-(ii) With respect to each Parent Compensation and Benefit Plan, Parent has heretofore made available to the Company, as applicable, complete and correct copies of each of the following documents:

-(A) each Parent Compensation and Benefit Plan and any amendments thereto (or if the Parent Compensation and Benefit Plan is not a written agreement, a description thereof);

-(B) the most recent annual Form 5500 report filed with the IRS;

-(C) the most recent statement filed with the Department of Labor pursuant to 29 C.F.R.
-Section 2520.104-23;

-(D) the most recent annual Form 990 and 1041 reports filed with the IRS;

-(E) the most recent actuarial report;

-(F) the most recent report prepared in accordance with Statement of Financial Accounting Standards No. 87;

-(G) the most recent summary plan description and summaries of material modifications thereto;

-(H) the trust agreement, group annuity contract or other funding agreement that provides for the funding of a Parent Compensation and Benefit Plan;

-(I) the most recent financial statement for a Parent Compensation and Benefit Plan;
+Section 5.2(j)(i) of the Parent Disclosure Letter also identifies which of the Parent Compensation and Benefit Plans are multiemployer plans within the meaning of section 3(37) of ERISA ("Parent Multiemployer Plans").
+In subsections (ii) through (x), (xii) and (xy) through (xvii) below, the term Parent Compensation and Benefit Plan excludes Parent Multiemployer Plans. - (ii) With respect to each Parent Compensation and Benefit Plan, Parent has heretofore made available to the Company, as applicable, complete and correct copies of each of the following documents: - (A) each Parent Compensation and Benefit Plan and any amendments thereto (or if the Parent Compensation and Benefit Plan is not a written agreement, a description thereof); - (B) the most recent annual Form 5500 report filed with the IRS; - (C) the most recent statement filed with the Department of Labor pursuant to 29 C.F.R.
+Section 2520.104-23; - (D) the most recent annual Form 990 and 1041 reports filed with the IRS; - (E) the most recent actuarial report; - (F) the most recent report prepared in accordance with Statement of Financial Accounting Standards No. 87; - (G) the most recent summary plan description and summaries of material modifications thereto; - (H) the trust agreement, group annuity contract or other funding agreement that provides for the funding of a Parent Compensation and Benefit Plan; - (I) the most recent financial statement for a Parent Compensation and Benefit Plan;